amtep/ck3-tiger/README.md

 * History (for CK3): Are spouses, employers, and lieges alive on the relevant dates?
 Is no one their own grandfather?
 * Special: rivers.png check

+Tiger can also be configured to validate submods, by loading the parent mods first.

 ## Sample output

 ![Sample Output](example.png)